alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-10-08-ruling-on-joining-religious-parties.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Ruling on joining religious parties"
+title: Ruling on joining religious parties
-hijri: Safar 21, 1442
+hijri: '1442-02-21'
 lang: en
 note: false
-source: "Majmu' Fatawa Al-Shaykh Ibn Baz p.
-7/182, question 2"
+source: Majmu' Fatawa Al-Shaykh Ibn Baz p.
+7/182, question 2
-category: [sects, fatwas]
+category:
+- sects
+- fatwas
-summary: "A Muslim must not belong to innovated parties.
-We should only belong to Allah's Book and the Sunnah of His Prophet (peace be upon him) and cooperate in this regard with sincerity and truth so as to be part of Allah's Party."
+summary: A Muslim must not belong to innovated parties.
+We should only belong to Allah's Book and the Sunnah of His Prophet (peace be upon him) and cooperate in this regard with sincerity and truth so as to be part of Allah's Party.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question:
 What do you advise preachers to do against the religious innovators?
 We would like you to direct special advice to the young men who are excited about joining so-called religious parties.